Wasserstein Patch Prior for Image Superresolution

 We redo the experiments with 3D images of size $176\times176\times176$.
-The superresolution operator is similar as for the 2D images, which results in low resolution observations of size $41\times41\times41$.
-The resulting PSNRs for the 3D images FS and SiC Diamonds are given in Table~\ref{tab_3D_results}.
-Similar as in the two dimensional case, the $W_2^2$-regularized reconstruction is significantly better than $L^2$-TV and the nearest neighbor interpolation.
+The forward operator is the same as for the 2D images, which results in low resolution observations of size $41\times41\times41$.
+The resulting error measures for the 3D images FS and SiC Diamonds are given in Table~\ref{tab_3D_results}.
+Similar to the two dimensional case, the $W_2^2$-regularized reconstruction is significantly better than $L^2$-TV and the tricubic interpolation.

-\subsection{Synthetic FIB-SEM Images}
+\subsection{Synthetic FIB-SEM images}

-The formulation of the superresolution operator for FIB-SEM imaging is not straightforward.
-Hence, we consider this a blind superresolution problem.
-For its solution, we propose to use the following two steps.
-First, we approximate the superresolution operator $\hat f$ based on a registered pair $(\tilde x,\tilde y)$ of high and low resolution images and second we use $\hat f$ to minimize the functional